percy/percy-storybook/README.md

   exclude: []
 ```

-- **include** - Patterns matching stories to only include for snapshotting.
+- **include** - Regex patterns matching story names to only include for snapshotting.
-- **exclude** - Patterns matching stories to always exclude from snapshotting.
+- **exclude** - Regex patterns matching story names to always exclude from snapshotting.

 ### Storybook parameters